Owner, Music Director

 Keyboard + Piano Teacher

-Isabella, who also goes by Izzie, is a pianist and songwriter native to the Chicago area.
+Izzie is a pianist, songwriter, producer, and DJ native to the Chicago area.
 As a former School of Rock student, she is no stranger to the joy of performing with an ensemble and bringing the works of legendary bands to life.
-During her time there, she was a keyboardist in the House Band and performed at Summerfest and the Rave in Milwaukee.
+During her time as a School of Rock student, she was a keyboardist in the House Band and performed at Summerfest and the Rave in Milwaukee.
 Her fondest memories include playing a Frank Zappa tribute show and music by the Big 4 of Thrash Metal.

 Quinn is a Chicago-based guitarist and educator specializing in jazz, funk, blues, R&B, and rock.
 Following resistance to piano lessons, Quinn’s parents bought him a guitar for his ninth birthday and he started guitar lessons.
 Early on, he studied privately with Larry Baker and Duke Tumatoe.